 Ballyvaughan Dream HolidayHome

-We built our dream home with all of the things that we wanted - space, light, comfort, peace, privacy, countryside.
-Now recently emigrated to France, we have decided to open up our house for holiday letting when we are not using it ourselves - it is really a home away from home rather than holiday rental.
+We built our dream home with all of the things that we wanted - space, light, comfort, peace, privacy, countryside. it is really a home away from home rather than holiday rental.
 Nestled in hazel woods, our home is modern, spacious and flooded with light even in the depths of winter.
 Every window has a view of trees, mountains or sky!
 We are set in 4 acres off a green walking road with complete peace, quiet and total privacy.
 You can step onto the karst landscape of the Burren just steps from the house.

 This house is an ideal getaway for families with young children, families with pets or indeed a romantic escape!